ReliaQualAssociates/ramstk/docs/CONTRIBUTING.md

-# Contributing to the Reliability ToolKit (RTK)
+# Contributing to The RAMS ToolKit (RAMSTK)

 Thank you for taking the time to contribute!

-The following is a set of guidelines for contributing to RTK, which is hosted in the [RTK repository](https://github.com/weibullguy/rtk) on GitHub.
+The following is a set of guidelines for contributing to RAMSTK, which is hosted in the [RAMSTK repository](https://github.com/weibullguy/rtk) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 [How Can I Contribute?](#how-can-i-contribute)
   * [Reporting Bugs](#reporting-bugs)